A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Results

-\hlm{The solar track is clearly visible in Figure} \ref{F1} based on the \textit{Fermi}-LAT data taken between 2017-03 and 2018-03, \hbb{and further indicated by} the solar flare, FLSF 2017-09-10, and the blazar, 3C 279; the later is occulted by the Sun on 8th of October every year. \hlw{The solar track in} Figure \ref{F1} \hlw{covers a large number of pixels.
-This number is much larger than 3, which represents the transients corresponding to the quiescent solar emission detected between 2017-03 and 2018-03.
-However, most of these transients are at a low significance.
-The detected transients corresponding to the quiescent solar emission are most likely upward fluctuations of the $\gamma$-ray flux from the solar disk.}
+The solar track is clearly visible in the significance map shown in Figure \ref{F1}.
+This significance map is for the ninth slice, which corresponds to the data taken between 2017 March and 2018 March.
+This track of the Sun is called the ecliptic.
+The Sun moves eastwards on the celestial sphere and completes one full circle of 360$^{\circ}$ over one year.
+Solar flare FLSF 2017-09-10 and Blazar 3C 279 are noticeable on the solar track.
+Blazar 3C 279 is occulted by the Sun on 8 October every year. \hlw{The solar track in} Figure \ref{F1} covers a large number of pixels in the sky.
+This number is much larger than 3, which represents the transients corresponding to the quiescent solar emission detected from 2017 March to 2018 March and shown in Table \ref{T1}.
+However, most of these pixels do not meet the weak detection criterion.
+The detected transients corresponding to the quiescent solar emission are most likely upward fluctuations of the $\gamma$-ray flux from the solar disk.